tomfiftyfive/insta-follower-checker/README.md

 - Click on the extension icon (Step 1)
 - Now same thing with the "followed" and click again on the extension icon, after you scrolled completely down.
 - Result is shown below your instagram profile pic.

+## Version

+- 1.0 base
+- 1.1 new icon, some fixes